Organic September – small changes = big wins

 As I discussed in a previous post, we’re heading into autumn and as the nights draw in, we intuitively begin to follow our natural craving for warming, grounding foods like thick soups, stews and root vegetables.

-There are fewer things more beneficial to health and more restorative (or delicious!) than sourcing truly organic (preferably local) ingredients for your cooking.
+There are few things more beneficial to health and more restorative (or delicious!) than sourcing truly organic (preferably local) ingredients for your cooking.
 Find out more by downloading my free seasonal eating eBook.

 If this post has whet your, ahem, appetite, check out these simple, delicious, organic recipes from the Soil Association.